aaron-kristopher/youtube-playlist-organizer/README.md

 -   **Python 3:** This project is built using [Python 3](https://www.python.org/downloads/)
--   **Python Virtual Environment:** Using a virtual environment keeps your script's dependencies isolated and avoids conflicts with other system libraris.
+-   **Python Virtual Environment:** Using a virtual environment keeps your script's dependencies isolated and avoids conflicts with other system libraries.
 Watch this video for setting it up in [Windows](https://www.youtube.com/watch?v=APOPm01BVrk&ab_channel=CoreySchafer), and this for [Mac and Linux](https://www.youtube.com/watch?v=Kg1Yvry_Ydk&ab_channel=CoreySchafer)
 -   **Required Libraries:** Install the Python libraries listed in the `requirements.txt` file.
-This inclued the Google API Client Library for Python, essential for interacting with the YouTube Data API.
+This include the Google API Client Library for Python, essential for interacting with the YouTube Data API.
 -   **YouTube Data API Key:** You'll need a free YouTube Data API v3 key to authenticate your script and access video information. - Once you have your own API Key, don't forget to set it in your environment variables.